 It was dark, boarded up, and occupied by squatters.
 Most people would’ve run in the opposite direction with Usain Bolt-like speed.
 Instead, she spotted potential within nano-seconds of entering this Spanish home in the Franklin Hills of Los Feliz.

 Gordana Golubovic doesn’t claim to be an interior designer.
 Yet she’s often asked by friends to help pull their spaces together.
-This is because whether she’s working on a mid-century modern or a craftsman style home she has an innate understanding of what a space needs and knows every little detail matters.
+Whether she’s working on a mid-century modern or a craftsman-style home, she has an innate understanding of what a space needs and knows every little detail matters.

 Her current residence has a Kinfolk-inspired feel.
 It’s a space where simplicity and modernity meet.
 And the art of slow living can truly be enjoyed.

 High levels of natural light filter through the original windows.
-And a chic and airy feeling is accomplished with the use of smooth, lightly colored, plastered walls throughout.
+A chic and airy feeling is accomplished with smooth, lightly colored, plastered walls throughout.
 These blend seamlessly with Danish soap-finished wood floors.

-This home is not officially on the market yet but you can see it before anyone else does.
+This home is not officially on the market yet, but you can see it before anyone else.

 Listing courtesy of Sotheby’s International Realty